This is the multi-page printable view of this section. Click here to print.

 MySQL(DBaaS) provides the following features.

 - Operation Control Management: Provides functionality to control the status of running servers.
-In addition to start and stop, restart is possible if there is a DB issue or to apply configuration values.
-When configured for high availability (HA), users can directly perform node switching between Active-Standby via Switch-over.
+In addition to start and stop, restart is possible when there is an issue with the DB or to reflect configuration values.
+When configured with high availability (HA), users can directly switch between Active-Standby nodes through Switch-over.

-- Backup and Recovery: Provides a data backup function based on its own backup commands.
-The backup time window and storage agency can be set by the user, and additional fees are incurred based on backup size.
-It also provides a recovery function for backed-up data, creating a separate DB when the user performs a recovery, and the recovery proceeds to the point in time selected by the user (backup save point, user-specified point).
-When recovering to a user-specified point, the recovery point can be set up to 5 minutes/10 minutes/30 minutes/1 hour before the stored backup file and archive file.
+- Backup and Recovery: Provides data backup functionality based on its own backup commands.
+Backup time and retention period can be set by the user, and additional charges occur according to backup capacity.
+Additionally, it provides recovery functionality for backed-up data, and when the user performs recovery, a separate DB is created and recovery proceeds to the point in time selected by the user (backup storage point, user-specified point).
+When recovering to a user-specified point, the recovery point can be set up to 5 minutes/10 minutes/30 minutes/1 hour ago based on stored backup files and archive files.

 - Version Management: Provides version upgrade (Minor) functionality for some feature improvements and security patches.
-Whether to perform a backup for the version upgrade can be selected by the user, and if a backup is performed, the data is backed up before applying the patch, then the DB engine is updated.
+Users can select whether to perform backup according to version upgrade, and if backup is performed, the data is backed up before patching and then the DB engine is updated.

-- Service Status Query: Retrieves the final status of the current DB service.
+- Service Status Check: Checks the final status of the current DB service.

-- Monitoring: CPU, memory, DB performance monitoring information can be checked via the Cloud Monitoring service.
+- Monitoring: CPU, memory, and performance monitoring information can be checked through Cloud Monitoring and Servicewatch.

-- DB User Management: View and manage DB account (user) information registered in the DB.
+- DB User Management: Manages by checking DB account (user) information registered in the DB.

-- DB Access Control Management: Based on DB accounts registered in the DB, you can register and revoke allowed IPs.
+- DB Access Control Management: Access allowed IP registration and cancellation based on DB accounts registered in the DB is possible.

-- Archive Management: You can set the Archive file retention period (1 day~35 days) within the DB server and configure the Archive mode (On/Off).
+- Archive Management: Archive file retention period (1 day ~ 35 days) in the DB server and Archive mode (On/Off) can be set.

-- DB Log Export: You can export stored logs to the user’s Object Storage through Audit settings.
+- DB Log Export: Logs stored through Audit settings can be exported to the user’s Object Storage.

-- Migration: Synchronize data in real time with the operating database, and support migration using the Replication method without service interruption.
+- Migration: Supports migration using Replication method by synchronizing data in real-time with the operating database without service interruption.

 Components

-MySQL (DBaaS) provides pre-validated engine versions and various server types according to the open-source support policy.
+MySQL(DBaaS) provides pre-verified engine versions and various server types according to the open source support policy.
 Users can select and use them according to the scale of the service they want to configure.

 Engine Version